This main course seared peach & feta cheese salad feels like ‘peak summer’, it is light, fresh & hearty enough to fight off those hunger pangs.

 The puy lentils also provide some substance to the meal firmly pushing it towards a nutritious main course salad.
-This is in much the same way they are used in my lentil and asparagus salad.

 We then tie all this together with a very simple and pretty classic vinaigrette… Three parts oil one part vinegar shaken together in a jar to form an emulsion.

 Although I do add a splash of Tabasco sauce.

 So now we have sweet, sour, salty, bitter and spicy flavours.
 We are seriously hitting some big ticks in boxes on flavour in this salad!

 Fruit in Savoury Salads.

 Peaches are not the only fruit… Ain’t that a book?
 No, sorry, that is oranges… Sorry I digress!
 Peaches are not the only fruit I use in salads.

 I adore the addition of summer fruits in my summer salad recipes they work wonderfully well and are typically abundant.

 This roasted fig salad is one of my all-time favourites and features that fruit and cheese idea in the same way this peach and feta salad does.

 It is all about picking classic combinations, so we can go with duck, fennel and orange salad.
 Sticking with duck we can go cherry and duck salad, again a classic and fantastic flavour combination.